 As the onus is on the dental professional to be suitably qualified to perform a particular procedure or manage a particular disease or condition, then adequate CPD is crucial.
-CPD is not regulated and there are a myriad of advertised courses, often provided by companies with a vested interest in selling a product which promises more than they can deliver.
+CPD is not regulated and there are a myriad of advertised courses, often provided by companies with a vested interest in selling a product, which promise more than they can deliver.
 You do not have to look far to see courses advertised offering the equivalent of a three year postgraduate program, delivered over a couple of weekends.
 CPD is crucial to consolidate an existing scope of practice but should not be relied on to increase the scope of practice.
 Training is not the same as Education.
 Care must be taken to ensure that CPD is appropriate and of a high quality but this can be difficult to assess.

 The changes that the Dental Board is suggesting are confusing and vague.
 It would be beneficial if the Board could outline how these changes will benefit the providers and /or recipients of oral health services.
 The Dental Board must explain how removing the "Structured professional relationship" will improve the delivery of oral health care.

-It is ironic that it is members of the profession and groups such as the Australian and NZ Academy of Periodontists who are pleading for increased regulation and control of the profession.
+It is ironic that it is members of the profession and groups such as ANZAP and DSSWA who I am a member of, are the ones pleading for increased regulation and control of the profession.
 It is because of our concerns for patient safety and standard of care that we write to you requesting that you reconsider these proposed changes.